A new age begins with an $800 Billion opportunity over the next decade.

 So it is crucial with the relative demise of the resources industry that we find a place to invest our future.

-Today we estimate less than 1% of long term saving are invested in local technology and closer to 0.1% in local tech startups aiming for global markets with scalable products.
+Today Cooper & Co estimate less than 1% of domestic long term savings are invested in local technology and closer to 0.1% in local tech startups aiming for global markets with scalable products.
 Data is hard to get but this is our best guess and it gives you an idea of scale.
 These may well be very optimistic estimates and at the very least are tiny relative to the wider world activity.

 We are basically not investing in the biggest opportunity changing every industry on our planet.
 This is the biggest wave of change to hit humanity ever and it is powered by tech and especially the internet.